lilyz9732/bpitfinal/README.md

 ```

 C.3) To join an existing Blockchain:
--Run the chaincore app
+  - Run the chaincore app
--click on "Join an existing Blockchain Network"
+  - click on "Join an existing Blockchain Network"
--Enter the Generator URL
+  - Enter the Generator URL
--Enter the Blockchain ID
+  - Enter the Blockchain ID
--Enter the Token
+  - Enter the Token

 NOTE: If you run into trouble with, you can contact the support staff at chain.slack.com